pumpkinslayer12/Urban-Farming/Guides/School-Urban-Farming-Framework.md

 1. **Harvesting Techniques:** Implement shaded produce staging, spray area for washing, cleaning & hydrocooling dunk tanks, drying area, and clean packing counter for efficient harvesting.
 2. **Cold Storage:** Maintain optimal cold storage conditions to preserve produce quality and longevity.

-This guide offers a succinct and enriched path to launching and maintaining a successful urban farm.
-Remember, research, and adaptability are key to navigating the unique challenges of urban farming.

 # Urban Farm Program Evaluation